-- 4.3 Each development proposal will have a different level of investment and a different intensity and degree of use, meaning the potential increase of risk to property or life will vary.
-When referring to the development matrix (Table 1) other considerations, such as the scale of development, its extent, and permanence amongst other matters will be of particular relevance when considering the degree of significance in terms of risk and consequently its appropriateness. - 4.4 Essential infrastructure requiring a coastal location can be appropriate permanent development within a CCMA provided there are clear plans to manage the impacts of coastal change on it and where it will not have an adverse impact on rates of coastal change elsewhere. - 4.5 The types of development this can include are: - essential transport infrastructure (including mass evacuation routes) which has to cross the area at risk; - Essential existing or proposed utility infrastructure which is or has to be located in a risk area for operational reasons, including electricity generating power stations, grid and primary substations and water treatment works that need to remain operational in times of flood; - Coastal erosion risk management structures; - Wind turbine infrastructure.
+Paragraph: 073 (Reference ID: 7-073-20220825) of the PPG states that essential infrastructure and Ministry of Defence (MOD) installations requiring a coastal location can be appropriate permanent development within a CCMA provided there are clear plans to manage the impacts of coastal change on it and where it will not have an adverse impact on rates of coastal change elsewhere.

+- 4.7 The types of development this can include are: - essential transport infrastructure (including mass evacuation routes) which has to cross the area at risk; - Essential existing or proposed utility infrastructure which is or has to be located in a risk area for operational reasons, including electricity generating power stations, grid and primary substations and water treatment works that need to remain operational in times of flood; - Wind turbines.